by Wilton H. Strickland

 Montana Bar (hostile toward ghostwriting)

 Quite different from how the American Bar Association and the Florida Bar approach ghostwriting, the Montana Bar announced an extremely hostile view in its Opinion 101216 (2010).
 This Opinion was issued in response to a request by the Montana Supreme Court for comments regarding proposed rule changes that would allow for unbundling of legal services in general and for ghostwriting in particular.
-Unable to hide its disdain, the Opinion begins by equating unbundled legal services with incompetence and even fraud:
+Unable to hide its disdain, the Opinion begins by equating unbundled legal services with incompetence:

 A recognized need to expand services to indigent Montanans has gone far beyond the stated purpose.
 If the goal is to expand services to indigent Montanans, there is no need to develop rules which only serve to dilute the ethical standards of Montana practice.